nicocouz/Bookmarklet/README.md

 ***This is a beta test, the bookmarklet might inherit from the CSS website you test it with, but technically it works!***

+> Contact me if brakes on a site : nicolas.cousin@commandersact.com

 <br>

 :+1: Any Pull Request is welcome !!
 Pull Requesting is caring !! :+1: